Skip to main content

 Suggested Timeline for New Fall Undergraduate Students

-• Early April: Financial aid offer letters are mailed on a weekly basis.
+• Mid January: FAFSA priority deadline for the 2025-2026 school year is January 15th.
+Financial aid offer letters are mailed on a weekly basis.
 Our award will detail the types of aid you are receiving, how much John Carroll will cost, and your choices of loans and other borrowing and payment options.
 Our staff is available for questions in understanding your offer letter.

 • Throughout the spring: Accept your award online through your myJCU Gateway.
 Complete Entrance Counseling and Master Promissory Note (MPN) if accepting Stafford loans.